7 Early signs that indicate you need to focus on self-care

 “I am feeling terrible.
 I need a bag of chips.”

 When you feel stressed or anxious, do you find yourself reaching for sugary or fried food?
 Or, do you lose your appetite altogether?
-Stress can disrupt our hunger cues and this can lead to seek comfort in food or what is also popularly called “stress eating.”
-However, some people under feelings of stressfulness develop an aversion to food.
+Stress can disrupt our hunger cues and this can lead you to seek comfort in food, which is also popularly called “stress eating.”
+However, some people under stress develop an aversion to food.
 Any sudden or extreme eating patterns should prompt you to take a closer look at the causes behind this behavior.

 3. Emotional outbursts